mikegroom765/measurement_tracking_demo/README.md

 # measurement_tracking_demo

+A docker container for using RTABMap with a realsense depth camera, to track and record aruco markers.

 Requires NVIDIA Container Toolkit, install instructions here: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker

 # those following 3 lines would need to be done only one time